RaimundasR/my-docs/README.md

-# Documentation Automation Toolkit – Setup and Guide
+# Documentation Automation Repository – Setup and Configuration Guide

 ## Overview / Purpose
-This repository provides a structured approach to automating the generation and deployment of documentation using Jekyll, with a focus on CI/CD integration through GitHub Actions.
-It utilizes Ruby and several Jekyll plugins to create documentation sites that can be automatically built and deployed to GitHub Pages.
-Key features include support for multiple configurations (preview and release), and integration with Docker and GitLab for container deployment.
+This repository is designed to automate the process of creating, managing, and deploying documentation websites using Jekyll.
+Leveraging continuous integration and deployment (CI/CD) with GitHub Actions, this project facilitates the building of documentation for software projects, enabling easy versioning and deployment.
+The primary technologies used include Jekyll for static site generation, Docker for containerization, and Helm for Kubernetes deployment.

 ## File Tree
 ```